darlene-rosa/Projects/README.md

 Description:  During the pandemic, Airbnb faced the loss of a significant number of its hosts and listings.
 In this project, we performed an analysis of the top 3 most popular cities for long-term listing (Los Angeles, New York, and Seattle) using Python, Tableau, and Google Colabatory to highlight the trends and benefits of long-term listings in hopes of incentivizing homeowners to become hosts and list their properties on Airbnb’s platform.

 My Role:  Data Scientist, Data Analyst, Business Analyst, Graphic designer.
+I worked online with a team of 2 other remote Fellows.
+We met each week for no less than 1 hour to  ensure we were on track with our deliverables.
+We acquired our large datasets on Airbnb from Kaggle and used the Airbnb website to acquire further public company information.
+We divided the work to clean and prepare the data for analysis through Python.
+We utilized Tableau to create visualization and I used Google Analytics to prepare our final datafolio for presentation.